- Discover EaseUS

+How to recover data from quick formatted hard drive?
 To recover lost data, EaseUS Data Recovery Wizard is an ideal choice.
 It enables you to rescue lost files from formatted drives with a corrupted file system, invalid or RAW issues.
-It fully scans the formatted device and list all found files for preview on its scanning result window.
+It fully scans the formatted device and lists all found files for preview on its scanning result window.

 What else can EaseUS quick format recovery tool do:

-Let's see how to perform quick format recovery and recover files from a formatted disk on your own.
+Let's see how to perform quick format recovery and recover files after quick format on your own:

 Note: To guarantee a high data recovery chance, install EaseUS data recovery software on another disk instead of the formatted disk.

 Step 1.
 Launch EaseUS Data Recovery Wizard.
 Choose the hard drive partition which you've accidentally formatted and click "Scan".